Richhpal Ram

 Richhpal Ram VC (20 August 1899 – 12 February 1941) was an Indian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 His family

-Richhpal Ram came from Barda village, tehsil Satnali district Bhiwani in Haryana.
-He belongs to Jat family of Lamba.
-He had 2 sons & 1 daughter.
+Richhpal Ram came from Barda village, tehsil Satnali district Mahendargarh in Haryana.

 Career

 Ram enlisted on 20 August 1920 in the 4/6th Rajputana Rifles.